Waiver of the Semester Ticket Fee

 If prospective or current students are unsure whether they are entitled to a BAföG student loan because they have exceeded the age limit, changed their course of study, or have already received a BAföG student loan in the past, they can obtain further information from the BAföG office.

-In these cases, a written preliminary ruling (section 46 (5) sentence 1 BAföG) can be requested.
+A written preliminary ruling (section 46 (5) sentence 1 BAföG) can be requested.
 The BAföG office is bound by this preliminary ruling for one year.

 Applicants are only entitled to a BAföG student loan, if they start their studies as soon as possible after the previous hindrances have ceased to exist or as soon as the need arises (section 10, para.
 3, sentence 3).